Vientiane Safety Guide

 Medium Risk

-Dengue fever is present year-round in Vientiane, with cases increasing during rainy season.
-Malaria risk is very low in the capital itself but present in rural areas outside the city.
+Dengue fever is endemic; malaria risk is low in Vientiane but present in surrounding rural areas

 Scams to Avoid